 Charitable contributions not only provide for the continuation of beneficial services by your favorite organization, they can offer significant tax benefits for the donor.
 For those with a sizable estate, this can mean hundreds, even thousands, of dollars in income tax and estate tax savings.
 A charitable trust is not tax-exempt and its interests are typically devoted to charitable purposes.
 These trusts are allowed a charitable contribution deduction under the IRS code.
 Generally, gifts to charity, including charitable trusts, are deductible without limit and can reduce the overall taxable estate.

-Our Michigan trust attorneys can provide more information on these or many other types of Trusts as part of our top tier estate planning and legal services.
+Our Michigan trust lawyers can provide more information on these or many other types of trusts as part of our top tier estate planning and legal services.
 Our goal is to always serve the best interests of our clients, helping them find security and peace of mind about the future and their loved ones.